vstconsulting/polemarch/doc/quickstart.rst

            polemarchctl webserver reload=/var/run/polemarch/web.pid

-If you use another directory for storing Polemarch pid file, use path to this file instead of default ``/var/run/polemarch/web.pid``.
+If you use another directory for storing Polemarch pid file, use path to this file.

 If you need to stop Polemarch use following command:

     .. sourcecode:: bash

-           polemarchctl webserver stop=/var/run/polemarch/web.pid
+           polemarchctl webserver stop=/run/polemarch.pid

-If you use another directory for storing Polemarch pid file, use path to this file instead of default ``/var/run/polemarch/web.pid``.
+If you use another directory for storing Polemarch pid file, use path to this file.

 Quickstart